turgunovjasur/Smartup_testlar/autotest/README_CORE.md

 1. To run all tests:
 - pytest
-2. To run individual test files:
+2. To run test files:
-- pytest test_purchases.py
+- pytest
 3. To obtain a report in Allure
 - allure serve reports/allure_results

 ## Test Details

-### test_registration.py

 This test includes the following steps:
 1. Logging in
-2. Navigating to the dashboard
-3. Creating a new order
-4. Filling in order details
-5. Saving the order
-6. Verifying that a new order has been added
+- checks whether it has successfully passed the login page

+2. Base function
+- common functions used in all testcases

 ## Important Notes

 - Ensure you have a stable internet connection before running the tests.
-- Remember to adjust the ChromeDriver path in `driver_setup.py` to match your computer's setup.
+- Remember to adjust Chrome Driver to your computer's settings.
 - Test results will be displayed in the console window.

 ## Test Structure